snbdevops/blog/AWS-Solution-Architecture.md

 - Implement **NAT Gateways** for secure internet access for instances in private subnets.

 ### 2. **Security in AWS**

-Security is the cornerstone of any AWS solution, and senior-level AWS Solutions Architects are expected to have a deep understanding of AWS security services, encryption, IAM, and monitoring for security events.

 #### **Key Concepts and Best Practices**